트립팝 TripopTripop

 Chimaek — Korean fried chicken + beer

 The signature Korean food experience.
-BBQ, Kyochon, BHC, Norang Tongdak are everywhere.
-Half spicy yangnyeom + half plain fried, paired with ice-cold 500ml draft beer. ~$45-65 for four.
-Hongdae, Gangnam, and Itaewon all have BBQ streets, but local-favorite Chicken Mania or Hooraeitujam are the deeper picks.
+BBQ, Kyochon, BHC everywhere.
+Half spicy yangnyeom + half plain fried, paired with ice-cold draft beer.
+Around $40-60 for four people.
+Hongdae, Gangnam, and Itaewon have dedicated BBQ streets.

 🍜